-The Emerging Ethnic Engineers (E3) Program is a comprehensive, nationally respected program which seeks to increase the number of African-American, Latino/a, and Native American students in the College of Engineering and Applied Science (CEAS) while helping such students achieve excellence in college and beyond.
+The E3 Program is a comprehensive, nationally respected program which seeks to increase the number of African-American, Latinx, and Native American students in the College of Engineering and Applied Science (CEAS) while helping such students achieve excellence in college and beyond.
 The program includes several pre-college outreach programs, as well as campus-wide recruitment and retention activities.

-Through the extensive efforts of E3, UC CEAS boasts an overall graduation rate of ethnic engineering students that is 20% higher than the national average and was recently ranked in the top 50 institutions nationally for number of African-American baccalaureate engineering graduates.
+E3 participants in CEAS have an overall graduation rate higher than the national average, and was recently ranked in the top 50 institutions nationally for number of African-American baccalaureate engineering graduates.

 - Co-op and Professional Development preparation